 On every occasion, my branding has been completely separate.

-The two practices that are part of a medical centre are Mater Health Centres.
-For those of you in Qld, you will know Mater and they are a very well trusted brand in healthcare in the state.
+The practice that is part of a medical centre is within a Mater Health Centre.
+For those of you in QLD, you will know Mater and they are a very well trusted brand in healthcare.
 Their oncology care is second to none and many have encountered their brand either directly or through a family member.
 Being inside their centres brings a degree of brand equity and I would have jumped at the chance to name ourselves Mater Dental or the like, but there is no way they would have allowed that (and rightly so).

 Short anecdote.
-There was a shopping Centre I was eying off in a suburb about 30 mins south of Brisbane CBD.
+There was a shopping Centre I was eying off in a suburb about 30 mins south of the Brisbane CBD.
 It was along a busy road and there were no dentists in the suburb.
 There were also no dentists in the adjacent few suburbs (back then).
-I was kinda mulling over it but had a few other locations in mind.
-Then I heard that a massively big and busy, 8 doctors surgery had moved from another location into the Centre.
-All Caucasian doctors, many long established and excellent reputation.
+I was uncertain about it but then I heard that a big and busy, 8 doctors surgery had moved from another location into the Centre.
+All non-bulk billing doctors, many long established and with an excellent reputation.
 I pulled the trigger and started in the same Centre.
 I sold that practice and I think they had 30-40 bookings in the first week they opened.
 2nd chair went in within a year.
 There has since been an increase in competition but they are doing well overall!
-Excellent numbers for a startup.
+Excellent numbers for a start-up.
 This practice was co-located but not branded the same and I think the doctors surgery has a part to play in their broad success.

-Basically, get an idea of the doctors surgery and their reputation.
-Be very cautious about being within a medical centre and aligning your branding if you are having new, un-established doctors coming in.
-You gain nothing but risk adverse effects.
+To summarise, get an idea of the doctors surgery and their reputation.
+Be very cautious about being within a medical centre and aligning your branding with doctors with a poor reputation.
+You gain nothing but risk significant adverse effects.